×

 • VOLUNTEER: Whether you have construction skills or just willing hands, we need you!
 Learn More

-• DONATE: The cost to rebuild is beyond one person, one family, or one volunteer fee.
+• DONATE: The cost to rebuild is bigger and any one person, family, or volunteer fee.
 It will take all of us using our resources together to make a big difference for these communities.
-All donations made will go directly toward recovery projects in these communities!
-Give Now
+All donations will go directly toward helping people get back into their homes.
+From building materials to finishing items such as appliances or furniture items, 100% of the proceeds go back into the community (with the exception of any online credit card fees) Give Now

 • SPREAD THE WORD: These communities need national attention to ensure they're not forgotten!
 Share this page with friends, family, church communities, and whoever else may have the means and desire to make a difference.